Nathaniel Gordon: Trials

 The United States Attorney for the Southern District of New York, James I. Roosevelt, offered Gordon a $2,000 fine and two-year sentence in exchange for information about his financial backers.
 However, Gordon, confident that he wouldn't face any severe consequences, rejected the deal, believing it was not lenient enough.
 The case was repeatedly delayed due to the onset of the Civil War.
 By the time of Gordon's trial, a new district attorney, Edward Delafield Smith, had been appointed.
 Smith saw the Gordon case as a chance to become prominent and an opportunity to set an example for all future slave traders.
 He wanted Gordon executed.

-Gordon's first trial in New York City in June 1861 ended in a mistrial, with the jury voting 7-5 in favor of a conviction, allegedly due to bribes.
+Gordon's first trial in New York City in June 1861 ended in a mistrial, with the jury voting 7–5 in favor of a conviction, allegedly due to bribes.
 Smith immediately pushed for a retrial.
 To counter potential tampering and bribes, the government had the jury sequestered.
-Among the arguments used by Gordon's lawyers during his second trial were technicalities which had successfully been exploited in other trials:
+Among the arguments used by Gordon's lawyers during his second trial were technicalities that had successfully been exploited in other trials: